-"An association of this character can establish standards for the manufacturer and for themselves.
+An association of this character can establish standards for the manufacturer and for themselves.

-"The legitimate manufacturer can save himself a lot of money if the selling trade is a recognized factor-for if it's that they will know what they ought to sell.
+'The legitimate manufacturer can save himself a lot of money if the selling trade is a recognized factor-for if it's that they will know what they ought to sell.
 They will not care to sell inferior wares, not if they're properly organized.

-"Referring to regulation, of
+"Referring to science of radio.

-"Referring to regulation, of course an association of business men in our industry, will supervise shows, co-operate with amateur bodies in movements for the betterment of the science of radio.
+"Referring to regulation, of course an association of business men in our industry, will supervise shows, co-operate with amateur bodies in movements for the betterment of the of the radio industry.

 "An association of our kind, properly working, will have a laboratory affiliation.
-This technical service should prove of good to everyone-except the fakers, who must be put out of the radio industry.
+This technical service should prove of good to everyoneexcept the fakers, who must be put out maintain proper publicity.

-"An association of the best radio people will co-operate to acquire and maintain proper publicity.
+"An association of the best radio people will co-operate to acquire and

-"An association of this sort will help us in neutralizing the present trouble-making tendencies of patent holders and patent infringers.
-We dealers are the innocent victims of patent litigants.
+An association of this sort will help us in neutralizing the present trouble-making tendencies of patent holders and patent infringers. dealers are the innocent victims of patent litigants.

-"Naturally, an association of business men cannot benefit itself or its membership without doing something real for each member and it hardly is necessary to point out that this proposed body of New Jersey's foremost radio wholesalers will benefit each member."
+" Naturally, an association of business men cannot benefit itself or its membership without doing something real for each member and it hardly is necessary to point out that this proposed body of New Jersey's foremost radio wholesalers will benefit each member.'

-"But," added Mr. Salzman, "that does not mean that this association of ours is to serve only its members-for if we cannot benefit the entire industry our object for organization is not achieved."
+"But," added Mr. Salzman, "that does not mean that this association of ours is to serve only its members-for if we cannot benefit the entire industry our object for organization is not